stiffsen/CppPluginInterfaceTest/README.md

 # Reference

-This small sample project is baed on [this](https://cplusplus.com/articles/48TbqMoL/) article
+This small sample project is based on [this](https://cplusplus.com/articles/48TbqMoL/) article.